fjossinet/RNArtistCore/README.md

 ```
 * if a path doesn't start with "/" (Linux/MacOS) or "[A-Z]:/" (Windows), it is considered as a relative path (meaning that it is added to the absolute path of the rnartistcore jar file used to run the script).
 * the data element has to be defined before any layout or theme element
 * only a single layout, theme or data element is expected inside an rnartist element.
 The syntax will evolve to allow several data elements (one per dataset) with the ability to choose the dataset to be used.
 * if several 2Ds are loaded at once, beside the SVG/PNG exports, RNArtistCore will also generate a copy of the running script for each 2D computed.
 If your input for the 2D was a file (Vienna for exemple), this script will have the same name and location.
 If the 2D was described inside the script (using a bracket notation for example), the file will have the same location than the rnartistcore jar and the name you gave to the 2D in the script.
 Each script will have the same instructions than the original one, except that it will only target a single 2D.
 You can then modify this script (layout, theme, output size,...) and run it without impacting the other 2Ds.

+## <a name="script-outputs"></a> ***The outputs of a script***

+In parallel with the SVG/PNG files, a running script creates a new RNArtistCore script for each 2D processed, with the same name and location as the structural file (and with a .kts suffix).

+Each script created contains the same instructions than the running script but target a single 2D.
+It is supplemented with the description of the non-overlapping layout computed for this 2D.

+If the running script was already named and located as the structural file, it will be updated to store the description of the non-overlapping layout computed.

+If the 2D was described inside the script (using a bracket notation for example), the new script will have the same location than the rnartistcore jar and the name you gave to the 2D in the running script.

 ## <a name="rnartist"></a> ***The **```rnartist```** element***

 The parameters available for this algorithm are: